stagenow/docs/edge/source/stagingprofiles.md

 7. To make the profile available for staging, select Stage.
 This generates a PDF of staging bar code(s) that devices can scan for staging.
 See [Device Staging](../stageclient).

+8. To export the profile for an MDM or for StageNow, select the Export For MDM or Export For StageNow button.
+See [Exporting Staging Profiles](../stagingprofiles?Exporting%20Staging%20Profiles).

 To unpublish a profile to remove operator access, select Unpublish.